Pierrafrom/Project-Card-Game/README.md

 2. Enter your name
 3. Choose how do you want fill your deck
 4. Choose how do you want to sort your deck
-5. If you play alone, choose the difficulty of the AI
+5. If you're playing alone, choose the difficulty of the bot
-6. The game start automaticly
+6. The game starts automaticly

 ## ‼️ If you have an error
 - If you encounter this error :<br>